 Consumer Credit Act (CCA)

 The CCA 1974 covers the content and form of credit agreements, how lenders calculate annual percentage rates (APR), their procedures around default, termination or early settlement, and credit advertising.
-Section 75 also gives you extra protection on items costing between £100 and £30,000 paid for by credit card.
+Section 75 also gives you extra protection on items costing more than £100 and up to £30,000 paid for by credit card.

 Credit reference agency

 A credit reference agency is an independent organisation that holds information about consumers or businesses (or both) to help lenders decide whether to give them credit.
 The three main credit reference agencies in the UK are Experian, Equifax and Callcredit.